 - Two years or more of consecutive income documented

-- Credit score shows no late payments and can maintain this
+- A credit score that shows no late payments and can be maintained

 - Adjusted annual income cannot exceed 115% of the area median income, depending on family size

 - Property located in a qualified rural area

 Benefits of a USDA rural home loan: